Paul Milgrom

 He is the co-creator of the no-trade theorem with Nancy Stokey.
 He is the co-founder of several companies, the most recent of which, Auctionomics, provides software and services for commercial auctions and exchanges.

 Milgrom and his thesis advisor Wilson designed the auction protocol the FCC uses to determine which phone company gets what cellular frequencies.
 Milgrom also led the team that designed the broadcast incentive auction between 2016 and 2017, which was a two-sided auction to reallocate radio frequencies from TV broadcast to wireless broadband uses.

+In 2024, Milgrom's firm, Auctionomics, won a technical Emmy Award for their contributions to spectrum auction design.

 Early life and education

 Paul Milgrom was born in Detroit, Michigan, April 20, 1948, the second of four sons to Jewish parents Abraham Isaac Milgrom and Anne Lillian Finkelstein.
 His family moved to Oak Park, Michigan, and Milgrom attended the Dewey Elementary School and then Oak Park High School.
+Milgrom had a strong interest in math from a young age, which was fostered by his teachers.
+He attended the Ross summer math camp at Ohio State University in 1965, where he finished number one in his class.

-Milgrom graduated from the University of Michigan in 1970 with an AB in mathematics.
+Milgrom graduated from the University of Michigan in 1970 with a B.A. in mathematics.
 He worked as an actuary for several years in San Francisco at the Metropolitan Insurance Company and then at the Nelson and Warren consultancy in Columbus, Ohio.
 Milgrom became a Fellow of the Society of Actuaries in 1974.
-In 1975, Milgrom enrolled for graduate studies at Stanford University and earned an MS in statistics in 1978 and a PhD in business in 1979.
+In 1975, Milgrom enrolled for graduate studies at Stanford University and earned an M.S. in statistics in 1978 and a Ph.D. in business in 1979.